jkitzes/datasci-lessons/lessons/jk-shell/tutorial.md

 comfortable in the shell, you'll find that there are many tasks that you can do more quickly through the shell than through your old graphical programs.

+More specifically, in this lesson we'll review how to use the shell for four common types of tasks that are a part of scientific computing.

+1. Viewing and interacting with files and directories on your hard drive
+2. Launching and using command line programs
+3. Chaining different programs together to achieve overall computing tasks
+4. Searching for text within files

 Launching the shell
 -------------------